-The Inter-University Doctoral Consortium (IUDC) allows Stony Brook students to enroll in courses at participating institutions and get full credit for them.
+The Inter-University Doctoral Consortium (IUDC) allows Stony Brook PhD students to enroll in courses at participating institutions and get full credit for them.
 While the IUDC includes many universities, Stony Brook students mostly take courses at NYU and CUNY.

 For a full list of all participating institutions, please consult Stony Brook’s IUDC website: